cyberbotics/webots-doc/reference/motor.md

 It is implemented in the C99 specifications as well as in C++.
 In Java, this value is defined as `Double.POSITIVE_INFINITY`.
 In Python, you should use `float('inf')`.
-Finally, in Matlab you should use the `inf` constant.
+Finally, in MATLAB you should use the `inf` constant.

 ### Force and Torque Control